Carolina Michaëlis de Vasconcelos: Academic career

 During her early career in Berlin she started writing scholarly works for the Brockhaus publishing house in Leipzig, focusing on Spanish and Italian literature.
 She produced a new edition of the Romancero del Cid and a reedition of the Portuguese epic Os Lusíadas.
 Her connection to Portugal grew once she started contributing to the Bibliografia Crítica de História e Literatura (Critic Bibliography of History and Literature), where she gained recognition from prominent Portuguese intellectuals.
 Her exchange with Joaquim de Vasconcelos, a collaborator on the journal and founder of Portuguese art history writing, led to a personal and intellectual relationship, culminating in their marriage in 1876 and her move to Porto.

 In 1911, she became the first female professor in Romance studies and German studies, at the Faculdade de Letras at the university of Lisbon.
-She was one of the first women in Portugal who were concerned with women's subordinate status and in particular about improving the educational opportunities for Women in Portugal together with Francisca Wood, Maria Carvalho, Alice Pestana, Alice Moderno, Angelina Vidal, Antónia Pusich and Guiomar Torrezão.
+She was one of the first women in Portugal who were concerned with women's subordinate status and in particular about improving the educational opportunities for Women in Portugal together with Francisca Wood, Maria Amália Vaz de Carvalho, Alice Pestana, Alice Moderno, Angelina Vidal, Antónia Pusich and Guiomar Torrezão.